• Skip to primary navigation

 Sometimes a professional is best

 We tend to not take advice well from family.
 There may be past history or trauma there, or we just feel like they are nagging.
-Sometimes asking a trusted professional to have the tough conversaton can have very different outcomes.
+Sometimes asking a trusted professional to have the tough conversation can have very different outcomes.
 Whether you engage their family physician, a homecare case manager, or even a housing specialist like myself, it may be the breakthrough you need.
 Sometimes someone outside of the family dynamic can see things a little differently.
 Your loved one may also put more weight on the same words coming from a professional rather than from you.
 It may be worth a try if you are having trouble having these conversations.

 Give it some time